Rookie Card Year: n/a

 Key Miguel Sano Cards

 The following is a list of key Miguel Sano cards released prior to his MLB debut.
-As a result, none can be classified as official rookie cards, though they are extremely popular nonetheless.
+As a result, none can be classified as official rookie cards.

-Click on the card name to shop for singles on eBay.
+Click on the links or images to shop for singles on eBay.

 If you're looking to start a collection of Miguel Sano cards, this one is likely the top choice.
 This is the card collectors will be looking to in the future, likely more so than Sano's eventual official rookie cards.
 It has an on-card signature and pictures the third baseman in his Twins uniform.
 Prospectors are also happy to chase the many Refractor parallels.